Ordisprit/readme/README.md

 ## Contributing

 We welcome contributions!
-Feel free to open issues for bugs or feature requests
+Feel free to open issues for bugs or feature requests.

+---

 ## Contact

 For questions or support, please reach out to us on [Twitter](https://x.com/ordispritdotfun).
 Currently, we do not provide email or other contact options.
 Join our waitlist via the app for updates.

+---

 ## Installation

-(Coming for developers)
+*(Coming soon for developers)*

+---

 ## License

-MIT # readme
+MIT License